andr-ew/orgn/README.md

 ### install

-run `;install https://github.com/andr-ew/orgn` in the maiden repl, then run SYSTEM > RESTART to boot the new engine
+in maiden, head to the books, refresh community catalog, install orgn, then run SYSTEM > RESTART to boot the new engine

 ***POSSIBLE STROBE WARINING*** on the screen graphics for this script.
 I'll add an option to disable the graphics as soon as I get a chance